-Known for their robust physical health, these little dogs generally keep in good health and, whilst their average lifespan is around 12 – 13, they are often still going strong when they are 14 or 15.
+Known for their robust physical health, these little dog breeds generally keep in good health and, whilst their average lifespan is around 12 – 13, they are often still going strong when they are 14 or 15.

-6. Brittany Dogs are high energy couch potatoes
+6. Brittany Spaniel Dogs are high energy couch potatoes

 Brittanys are known for their boundless energy and stamina levels.
 Used to working in the field, they LOVE being out exploring on walks.
 Annie has easily climbed mountains with me and still had energy to spare at the end, whilst I have been ready to collapse.
 They do need a couple of decent walks a day to keep them stimulated.